 Customer service has always been a crucial component of customer experience.
-Yet, in recent times, both major retailers and boutique stores have focused and redirected their resources on modern clienteling methods.
+Yet, in recent times, both major retailers and boutique stores have focused and redirected their resources on modern modern clienteling practices.

 “Even though I moved far away from my old neighborhood, I still shop there from a local clothing store.
 The commute is longer, parking is a challenge, and navigating through a different neighborhood can be a bit overwhelming.
 Yet, my loyalty persists because of the exceptional service I receive from the store's sales associate, Sarah.